 Discussion:

-Based on the study, greater than five out of every ten newborns has exclusively breastfed, approximately similar result was observed in a previous cross-sectional study was conducted in Popular Medical College, Dhanmondi, Dhaka, were found that the exclusive breastfeeding was exactly half of their sample (F. R. Chowdhury et al., 2018)(F. R. Chowdhury et al., 2018b).
-This finding is comparable with studies done in Chittagong, Bangladesh (61.4%) (Mihrshahi et al., 2008), Pakistan (38%) (Noh et al., 2019) and India (56.0%) (Nishimura et al., 2018).
+Based on the study, greater than five out of every ten newborns has exclusively breastfed, an approximately similar result was observed in a previous cross-sectional study was conducted in Popular Medical College, Dhanmondi, Dhaka, were found that the exclusive breastfeeding was exactly half of their sample (F. R. Chowdhury et al., 2018).
+This finding is comparable with studies done in Chittagong, Bangladesh (61.4%) (Mihrshahi et al., 2008), Pakistan (38%) (Noh et al., 2019), and India (56.0%) (Nishimura et al., 2018).

 Once he/she was born, a symbolic procedure was done with the baby, and people strongly believe that only breast milk is not enough for growth without giving porridge.
 Common reasons for starting a supplemental diet were inadequate breast milk, and mothers' perceptions that the child was thirsty, given to women, were observed in different settings.
-The result of the bivariate analysis showed that exclusive breastfeeding practice was associated with division, age of child and childhood diseases.
-In this study of mother-infant pairs from an urban region of Bangladesh, more than half of the mothers exclusive breastfed to their child, which is similar to the national rate of 55.0% represented by the global population (Yun et al., 2013).
-The variations persisting in EBF rate in different regions worldwide might be due to cultural, economic and socio-demographic differences across areas.
+The result of the bivariate analysis showed that exclusive breastfeeding practice was associated with division, age of child, and childhood diseases.
+In this study of mother-infant pairs from an urban region of Bangladesh, more than half of the mothers exclusively breastfed to their child, which is similar to the national rate of 55.0% represented by the global population (Yun et al., 2013).
+The variations persisting in the EBF rate in different regions worldwide might be due to cultural, economic, and socio-demographic differences across areas.

-Mothers over 25 years of age had higher EBF practice.
-However, maternal age was not significantly associated with EBF as was also found in other studies.
-These studies were similar to other studies that proved that maternal age was not related to EBF practice (Jones et al., 2011).
-The study found that EBF practice is less in C-section delivery compared to a child who had not delivered by C-section, and this type of delivery impacted early initiation of breastfeeding, colostrum administration, and exclusive breastfeeding.
-In addition, mothers who delivered by C-section qualitatively explained their inability to feed early-stage infants due to ignorance, illness, pain, and post-surgical treatment of prescription drugs and delayed or inadequate milk production.
-An analysis conducted in the Dhaka slum area showed that cesarean delivery was one of the risk factors for delayed breastfeeding.
-(Khatun et al., 2018).

-This study found that childhood diseases were significantly associated with EBF, division, mother’s education level, father’s occupation, mother’s age, mother’s BMI, mode of delivery, child’s gender and age of the child.
-This study has shown that infants of Bangladesh who were exclusively breastfed for six months had a significantly lower chance of diseases than infants who were not exclusively breastfed.
+This study has shown that infants of Bangladesh who were not exclusively breastfed had a significantly higher chance of diseases than infants who were exclusively breastfed.
 After adjusting several confounders this effect was significant and remained high.
 In a recent study with data from India, Peru and Ghana showed that non-exclusive breastfed infants were substantially higher risk of getting diseases and dying compared with those who had been exclusively breastfed, with the most common causes being diarrhea, ARI (Bahl et al., 2005).